masaftic/VoteDAppDemo/README.md

-# Sample Hardhat Project

-Very basic Voting DApp
+# Very basic Voting DApp

 ## to run the demo